umccr/neoantigens/NeoepitopePred.md

 * Can run EITHER from mutations, or fusions (like pVACtools)
 * Need mutations in a specific format
 * Uses NetMHCcons (consensus on a set of NetMHC methods).

+The runs on a server, and requires to upload the FASTQ data, which might be a problem for us.